How Much Does it Cost to Rent a Car in New Zealand?

 Insurance caps and young drivers

-Finally, if you are under 25 years old, you may be obligated to take the full insurance by some companies as part as their young drivers conditions.
+Finally, if you are under 25 years old, you may be obligated to take the full insurance by some companies as part of their young driver conditions.
 Keep that in mind when comparing the different companies.

 Cost of Car and campervan rental insurance